-Table 3.3: Fuel Transfer Procedures

-Stage Tasks Prior to loading/ ☐ Visually check all hoses for leaks and wet spots. unloading □ Verify that sufficient volume (ullage) is available in the storage tank or truck.
+Table 3-3: Fue el Transfer Procedures Stage Tasks Prior to loading/ unloading Visually check all hoses for leaks and wet spots.
+Verify that sufficient volume (ullage) is available in the storage tank or truck.
 Lock in the closed position all drainage valves of the secondary containment structure.
 Secure the tank vehicle with wheel chocks and interlocks.
 Ensure that the vehicle's parking brakes are set.
-Verify proper alignment of valves and proper functioning of the pumping system. ☐ If filling a tank truck, inspect the lowermost drain and all outlets. ☐ Establish adequate bonding/grounding prior to connecting to the fuel transfer point. ☐ Turn off cell phone.
-During loading/ Driver must stay with the vehicle at all times during loading/unloading activities. unloading ☐ Periodically inspect all systems, hoses and connections. umoaumg When loading, keep internal and external valves on the receiving tank open along with the pressure relief valves.
+Verify proper alignment of valves and proper functioning of the pumping system.
+If filling a tank truck, inspect the lowermost drain and all outlets.
+Establish adequate bonding/grounding prior to connecting to the fuel transfer point.
+Turn off cell phone.
+Ensure tanker operator stick gauges the fuel tank prior to filling.
+During loading/ unloading Driver must stay with the vehicle at all times during loading/unloading activities.
+Periodically inspect all systems, hoses and connections.
+When loading, keep internal and external valves on the receiving tank open along with the pressure relief valves.
 When making a connection, shut off the vehicle engine.
 When transferring Class 3 materials, shut off the vehicle engine unless it is used to operate a pump.
-Maintain communication with the pumping and receiving stations. ☐ Monitor the liquid level in the receiving tank to prevent overflow. ☐ Monitor flow meters to determine rate of flow. ☐ When topping off the tank, reduce flow rate to prevent overflow.

-Stage Tasks After loading/ Make sure the transfer operation is completed. unloading Close all tank and loading valves before disconnecting.
+Maintain communication with the pumping and receiving stations.
+Monitor the liquid level in the tanker and receiving tank to prevent overflow.
+When topping off the tank, reduce flow rate to prevent overflow.
+After loading/ unloading Make sure the transfer operation is completed.
+Close all tank and loading valves before disconnecting.
 Securely close all vehicle internal, external, and dome cover valves before disconnecting.
 Secure all hatches and fill caps (lock).
 Disconnect grounding/bonding wires.
-Make sure the hoses are drained to remove the remaining oil before moving the away from the connection.
-Use a drip pan. m Cap the end of the hose and other connecting devices before moving them to pruncontrolled leakage. event Remove wheel chocks and interlocks.
+Make sure the hoses are drained to remove the remaining oil before moving them away from the connection.
+Use a drip pan.
+Cap the end of the hose and other connecting devices before moving them to prevent uncontrolled leakage.
+Remove wheel chocks and interlocks.
 Inspect the lowermost drain and all outlets on tank truck prior to departure.
-If necessary, tighten, adjust, or replace caps, valves, or other equipment to prever leaking while in transit. nt oil
+If necessary, tighten, adjust, or replace caps, valves, or other equipment to prevent oil leaking while in transit.